 3. Implement your TrustBox

-Thirdly, implement your TrustBox on your webpage by following the instructions provided in How to Implement a TrustBox.
-Implementation may require help from your Webmaster.
+Follow the instructions provided in How to Implement a TrustBox.
+Assistance from your webmaster may be required.

 Have you built your website with an eCommerce platform or CMS?

 - Add a TrustBox in PrestaShop manually or use the Trustpilot PrestaShop plugin to drag and drop it in the app's UI.